LachlanMcLachlan/caged_nerd/README.md

 Once you find the chord, hit the space bar.

-Once you're session has finished (i.e. you've played the number of chords you said you would), caged_nerd gives you a summary of your performance finding each chord.
+Once you're session has finished (i.e. you've played the number of chords you said you would), caged_nerd gives you a summary of your performance.

 Simple.
-Like an ugly, featureless version of GuitarHero. (but with a real guitar and an honest purpose, to make you better at finding chords).
+Like an ugly, featureless version of GuitarHero. (but with a real guitar and an honest purpose: to make you better at finding chords).

 (Please note the project is in its development stage.
 I'll release a stable version once it...actually works.)